elwin013/nexus3-gitlab-patauth-plugin/README.md

 Successfully logged-in user groups will be mapped into roles (if a role in Nexus is created).
 For more details on that and additional configuration - see below.

-The reason for `read_api` scope is security - it is safe to use only non-admin user credentials in the other services.
+The reason for `read_api` scope is security - it is safer to use only non-admin user credentials in the other services.

 Verified working with Nexus 3.42.0, 3.56.0 and 3.58.1.